-Think that you can’t overdose on cannabis?
-Just because cannabis doesn’t send as many people to the hospital as other controlled substances doesn’t mean you can’t take too much.
+Overdosing on cannabis is extremely unlikely.
+But just because cannabis doesn’t send as many people to the hospital as other controlled substances doesn’t mean you can’t take too much.
 And experience awful symptoms as a result.
-In fact, they have a name for it; greening out.
+In fact, they have a name for it: greening out.

-Chances are you may have already experienced being “too high” and hated it.
-We don’t blame you.
-Here are eight common signs that you have had a gummy too many or overestimated your tolerance for concentrated cannabis.
+Chances are you may have already experienced being “too high” and – rightfully – hated it.
+Here are eight common signs that you might be experiencing greening out.

-This might be one of the first symptoms you experience when you have too much THC in your system.
+Nausea might be one of the first symptoms you experience when you have too much THC in your system.
 Some people feel a mild upset stomach.
-Others get severe nausea, particularly if they have taken higher concentrated cannabis.
-And too much of it.
+Others get severe nausea, particularly if they have consumed cannabis products like edibles with high amounts of THC or taken higher concentrated cannabis.

-If you or someone you know is experiencing extreme nausea, and uncontrollable vomiting, head to the emergency room right away.
-Scromiting (scream vomiting) isn’t an urban legend; it’s a critical set of symptoms that require medical assistance.
+If you or someone you know is experiencing extreme nausea and uncontrollable vomiting, head to the emergency room right away.
+Scromiting (scream vomiting) isn’t just an urban legend.
+It’s a critical set of symptoms that require medical assistance.

 So, if cannabis can ease pain, inflammation, and make you feel happy and relaxed, how can it make you feel dizzy too?
-Well, for starters, your heart rate increases, and so does your blood pressure.
-That can cause it.
+Well, for starters, your heart rate increases, and so does your blood pressure, symptoms that can also trigger dizziness.

-Check out our resource page for more information on cannabis-induced dizziness, and how to help ease the symptoms.
-And learn why you should talk to your doctor if you experience this symptom of dizziness often.
+Check out our resource page for more information on cannabis-induced dizziness and how to help ease the symptoms.
+Talk to your doctor if you experience this symptom of dizziness often.

 Hear that sound?
 No?
 Is someone at the front door?
 Did you lock your car in the parking lot?
 The symptoms of paranoia only seem insignificant and mildly entertaining if you are not the one experiencing them.
 Otherwise, the anxiety and paranoia can feel like a full-blown panic attack when you are greening out.